22Yash/22Yash/README.md

 - 👋 Hi, I’m @22Yash
-- 👀 I’m interested in Feontend Web Developer
+- 👀 I’m interested in Frontend Web Developer
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...